RNA and Gene expression

 Structure and function of genes that regulate tumour phenotypes

-Multiple cellular pathways are deregulated in tumours, some of which alter growth and the propensity for tumour cells to invade and spread to other sites.
-Our group focuses on two imprinted genes frequently disrupted in cancer, IGF2 ligand and IGF2 receptor (IGF2R).
-We have studied the structural basis of...
+Multiple cellular pathways are deregulated in tumours as a result of gene disruption, some of which alter growth and the propensity for tumour cells to invade and spread to other body sites.
+The importance of an experimental understanding of the basic science that underpins our knowledge of tumour...

 The CTD of RNA polymerase II and elongation checkpoints